 5. Location – Some franchise agreements restrict your areas of trade to certain postcodes or cities.
 This can feel restrictive if you are not able to expand into other regions because your contract does not allow you to do so.
 It’s especially frustrating if you secure a great customer, only to find out they are not based in your area, and you have to refer them to another franchise owner in your group.
 This may mean, you end up with nothing for your work.
 Other areas can be bought of course, but that then adds to the overall cost.

-Different types of franchises
+Different types of franchises for franchise owners

 Business franchise – These are the most common types of franchise.
 The main franchisor, or original owner, expands their business by offering independent business owners their name, brand, and established business systems, in exchange for franchise fees and royalties.